6 to 8 pm ET

 In 1975, Korean American artist Theresa Hak Kyung Cha's powerful performance Aveugle Voix embodied the challenges of expressing the migrant experience through language.
 By covering her eyes and mouth with bandages labeled "voice" and "blind," she enacted the fragmentation of identity, language, and memory.
 Cha's work, rich in multiplicity and multilingualism, is an enduring inspiration for the performance, Dictée/Exilée, part of the Performance Series at Americas Society.

-In this piece, Suwon Lee pays homage to Cha's legacy while weaving a narrative that reflects my own journey as a Venezuelan woman living in self-imposed exile for the past eight years.
+In this piece, Suwon Lee pays homage to Cha's legacy while weaving a narrative that reflects her own journey as a Venezuelan woman living in self-imposed exile for the past eight years.
 Her performance explores the complexities of preserving identity and cultural memory amidst physical displacement.
-By reciting over 380 names of cities, streets, natural monuments, flora, and fauna from her homeland, she creates a "spoken portrait" that roots me in the cultural memory of Venezuela—a memory that transcends geographical and linguistic boundaries.
+By reciting over 380 names of cities, streets, natural monuments, flora, and fauna from her homeland, she creates a "spoken portrait" that roots her in the cultural memory of Venezuela—a memory that transcends geographical and linguistic boundaries.

 This act of remembering and vocalizing is not just a metaphorical declaration; it is a concrete affirmation of identity, grounding Suwon in the rich heritage of a land she has physically left behind yet continues to carry within her.
-As Cha wrote in Exilée/Temps Morts, “Exile is dead time”.
+As Cha wrote in Exilée/Temps Morts, “Exile is dead time.”
 When all ties to the homeland are severed, a personal act can overturn this “death” of exile, transforming it into a collective experience.
 Through this performance, Suwon hopes to evoke shared memories among others who are from Venezuela or have lived there, creating a journey through time and space in our minds.
 The words we choose and the way we speak are not merely tools of communication; they are vessels of identity, connecting us to our roots even when we are far from home.
 In this performance, the dimmed lights, projected images, and spoken words intertwine to form a tunnel-like narrative, drawing the audience into a dreamlike exploration of identity, memory, and the unyielding ties to one's mother tongue.
 As Cha poignantly expressed in her seminal work Dictée, “Mother tongue is your refuge.
 It is being home.”
 Dictée/Exilée is not just a performance—it is a reclamation of self, an affirmation that, despite the passage of time and distance, exile is not the end, but a continuation of one's cultural journey.

 About the Artist